Established by an Australian who spent decades discovering and exploring caves in the area, it is the perfect place to start a caving adventure.

-I visited the Tham Lod cave together with my travel companions Taryn and Nancy from the US.
-It’s an impressive cave with a huge river entrance, and large halls filled with bats.
+Tham Lod is an impressive cave with a huge river entrance, and large halls filled with bats.
 Unlike more developed caves I’ve seen in Europe (which have only fixed fenced-up paths and are lit everywhere), here you’re following a guide with a gas lantern and are free to look around each cavern.
 It makes the experience a lot more fun and mysterious.
 While much of the cave is explored on foot, we also went in little canoes along the cave river.

-While it doesn’t fully do it justice, here’s a video I shot of this great spectacle (wait for the end where I zoom in a bit more).
-Below that, a few more pictures from the cave tour.
+While it doesn’t fully do it justice, here’s a video I shot of this great spectacle.

 Being guided through Tham Lod Cave with only a gas lamp for light